projectdiscovery/shuffledns/README.md

 ## Handling Wildcards

-A special feature of shuffleDNS is its ability to handle multi-level DNS based wildcards and do it so with very less number of DNS requests.
-Sometimes all the subdomains will resolve which will lead to lots of garbage in the results.
-The way shuffleDNS handles this is it will keep track of how many subdomains point to an IP and if the count of the Subdomains increase beyond a certain small threshold, it will check for wildcard on all the levels of the hosts for that IP iteratively.
+A special feature of `shuffleDNS` is its ability to handle multi-level DNS based wildcards, and do it so with a very reduced number of DNS requests.
+Sometimes all the subdomains would resolve, leading to lots of garbage in the results.
+The way `shuffleDNS` handles this is by keeping track of how many subdomains point to an IP, and if the number of subdomains increase beyond a certain small threshold, it checks for wildcard on all the levels of the hosts for that IP iteratively.

 </td>
 </tr>